ECronin1973/Applied_Statistics_MyWork/README.md

 ## Initial Analysis of Values

 t-statistic: A t-statistic of 1.337 suggests that the mean difference between the before and after heart rates is 1.337 standard deviations away from zero.
-p-value: A p-value of approximately 0.214 indicates that there is a 21.4% chance that the differences observed are due to random variation rather than a true effect of the exercise program.
+p-value: A p-value of approximately 0.214 indicates a 21.4% chance that the differences observed are due to random variation rather than a true effect of the exercise program.
 This p-value is greater than the common significance level of 0.05, indicating that the observed differences are not statistically significant.

 ## Analysis Utilizing Various Charts

 ### Generate Bar Chart

-A bar char was generated using the following code and is displayed below
+A bar chart was generated using the following code and is displayed below.

 ```<python>
 x = np.arange(len(before))